bkram/picastsi4713/README.md

 so any profile you apply from the UI immediately affects the live transmitter.
-The dashboard is built with Pure.css, server-sent events, and Jinja2 templates; the landing banner highlights current frequency, PS slot, RT text, PI/PTY, limiter headroom, and input deviation in real time, while dedicated cards expose RF, RDS, audio, and watchdog settings.
+The dashboard is built with Pure.css, server-sent events, and Jinja2 templates; the landing banner highlights current frequency, PS slot, RT text, PI/PTY, limiter headroom, and input level in real time, while dedicated cards expose RF, RDS, audio, and watchdog settings.